JAlcocerT/JAlcocerT/content/blog/ai-langgraph.md

 ### Tweaks to Local Deep Researcher

-I dont have a crazy fast GPU, so my first thought was to use codex to simply plug alternatively **OpenAI models**.
+I dont have a crazy fast GPU, so my first thought was to use [codex](https://jalcocert.github.io/JAlcocerT/vide-coding/#openai) to simply plug alternatively **OpenAI models**: